 There are several potential reasons why flexible working conditions can contribute to firm innovativeness.
-First, FWAs often enhance employee satisfaction and engagement, which can foster a more creative and motivated workforce (Azeem and Kotey, 2023).
-In particular, firms that offer flexible hours may create a working environment where their employees can collaborate more effectively across departments, leading to enhanced brainstorming sessions that result in new product ideas (Qi et al., 2023).
-Similarly, FWAs can optimise operational and managerial processes by allowing teams to analyse workflows and identify inefficiencies more readily, thus improving their internal processes (Azeem and Kotey, 2023).
+First, flexible working arrangements often enhance employee satisfaction and engagement, which can foster a more creative and motivated workforce (Azeem and Koey, 2023).
+In particular, firms that offer flexible hours may create a working environment where their employees can collaborate more effectively across departments, leading to enhanced brainstorming sessions that result in new product ideas (Qi et al., 2021).
+Similarly, flexible working arrangements can optimise operational and managerial processes by allowing teams to analyse workflows and identify inefficiencies more readily, thus improving their internal processes (Azeem and Koey, 2023).
 Additionally, flexible working contracts can attract a diverse talent pool, bringing in varied perspectives and skills that can lead to novel solutions and innovations (Storey et al., 2002).
 Therefore, these dynamics suggest that FWAs not only support employee well-being but also serve as a catalyst for driving innovation in both product ideas and operational efficiencies within SMEs.